Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Common Health Issues in Pocket Bullies

 The Pocket Bully is a designer breed which means that it can inherit the common health issues that each of its parent breeds has.
-It’s important to know that your Pocket Bully’s medical history.
-You should discuss this with your puppy’s breeder and ask about the possible health conditions that its parents have.
+It’s important to know your Pocket Bully’s medical history.
+You should discuss this with your puppy’s breeder and ask about the possible health conditions that its parents have or had.
 This way, you can be mindful and keep an eye out for any relevant symptoms.

 Below are some of the health issues commonly found in Pocket Bullies: